 In the time that I’ve been using the Park hooks, they have proven quite a bit easier to get certain bikes with chunky tires and rims in and out of the hooks.
 The larger gaps from the tip to the shoulder allow you to effortlessly guide the wheel in from the side without having to tilt it at all in most cases.

-Also, most hooks that you’ll find from the hardware store that are big enough to fit a fat bike wheel are likely meant for ladders or other flat items.
+Also, most hooks that you’ll find from the hardware store that is big enough to fit a fat bike wheel are likely meant for ladders or other flat items.
 That means the hooks usually have a flat bottom.

 This works, but the vinyl coating will quickly wear through which risks damage to your rims.